suzyslocum/Classifying_Creditworthiness/README.md

-# Module 12 Challenge Assignment
----

-## Classifying Creditworthiness of Borrowers
+# Classifying Creditworthiness of Borrowers

+*Module 12 Challenge Assignment*

 ---

 ## Overview of the Analysis